Things to Declutter in August

 • Measuring Spoons – Again, keep enough that you routinely use and let go of the excess.

 • Small Appliances – A good rule of thumb with small appliances is, if you use it 1-2 times a year, do not give it space in your kitchen.
+Instead, store it away in a pantry on the floor or on a lower shelf.

 • Furniture – If you have pieces in your bedroom that are not being used as intended, this is a clue that you may not need them.
-Keep more of your clothes in your closet, and test drive only have one dresser or no dressers in your room.
+Consider removing excess items.

 • Electronics – The less stimulation we have in our bedrooms, the better rest we will enjoy.
+Consider removing the television and read instead.

 August Decluttering List for the Office